avine/formation-angular-base/CahierExercices/01_start_angular.md

 Even if we have not studied the main concepts, we will do some changes to take over the application structure.

-- The main component will have the following HTML code:
+- The main component will have a placeholder HTML code
+- Replace the html by this html code

 ```html
 <h1>This is my first component</h1>